dl1bz/pihpsdr-desktop/README.md

 ## Requirements - personal skills and technical knowledge

-**I only publish pure source code, not ready-compiled binaries**.
+**I only publish pure source code, not ready-compiled binaries, so please never ask me about this.**.
 That means, you need to compile the application by yourself and install it.
 Follow the instructions *Appendix J: LINUX compile from sources* and *Appendix K: MacOS compile from sources* which you can read in the piHPSDR [manual at DL1YCF pihpsdr Github repository](https://github.com/dl1ycf/pihpsdr/releases/download/current/piHPSDR-Manual.pdf).

 I do not teach a basic course in using operating systems too ! **You** need to know, how you use a shell in Linux or macOS, a compiler and so on.
 Without this knowledge you will surely don't have success, if you don't know, what and how you need to do all.
 With macOS you need to install the Homebrew-Environment and XQuartz for running piHPSDR.